zyndagj/reproducible_python/docs/04-package-files.rst

 Creating the package files
 ==========================

-At this point the package directory is completed, but all the metadata that describes the package is still missing.
+At this point, the package directory is complete.
+However, the metadata that describes the package is still missing.

-Meaning you can
+This means you can

 .. code-block::